Venkatramani17/Exp7_Interactive_Image_Gallery/README.md

 </div>
 <script>
 const images = [
-{ src: "sundar.jp", caption: "Caption for Image 1" },
-{ src: "tata.jpg", caption: "Caption for Image 2" },
-{ src: "bill.jpg", caption: "Caption for Image 3" },
-{ src: "elon1.jpg", caption: "Caption for Image 4" }
-];
-let currentIndex = 0;
-function updateGallery( )
+{ src: "sundar.jp", caption: "Sundar Pichai is the CEO of both Google and its parent company, Alphabet Inc. " }, { src: "tata.jpg", caption: "Ratan Tata is the former chairman of Tata Sons, known for expanding the Tata Group globally and his philanthropy in India." }, { src: "bill.jpg", caption: "Bill Gates is the co-founder of Microsoft" }, { src: "elon1.jpg", caption: "Elon Musk is the CEO of Tesla and SpaceX" } ]; let currentIndex = 0; function updateGallery( )